We make intuitive decisions every day.

 Your future self will thank you (and us) for that!

 It is a natural instinct to stop ourselves from touching that hot kettle again.

 However, it is the same thing that is hurting us financially.

 The pain of making a loss is greater than the joy of making a gain.

-We can be overly focused on the potential losses rather than focusing on taking steps to formulate a disciplined financial plan and sticking to it over the long run.
+Instead of focusing on taking steps to formulate a disciplined financial plan and sticking to it over the long run, we can be overly focused on the potential losses.

 So the next time you are afraid to take the losses, stop.

 Slip the punches, move in and claim your eventual victory.

 There is safety in numbers after all.

 That is why we are inclined to follow the actions of our friends.